Dates & Schedule

 Brandeis in The Hague is a rigorous academic experience that requires your full participation for the entire duration of the program.
 The schedule varies per summer, but as the program is an intensive and immersive experience, you should expect to be engaged in programming five days a week for most of the day.

-The six-week program generally has the following schedule:
+The five-week program generally has the following schedule:

 Professor Stimell supervises all coursework and provides academic support for students during the intensive workshops.
 She conducts seminar meetings with the assistance of guest faculty from Leiden University, and meets individually with students working on research assignments.